 And today’s recipe also has the benefit of making use of winter produce!
 If you’re looking for new ways to use cabbage in the winter, this recipe is here for you.

 To make pasta with cabbage, caramelize shredded cabbage in butter and olive oil.
-Then toss the cabbage with cooked spaghetti, parmesan cheese, toasted walnuts, and toasted breadcrumbs.
+Then toss it with cooked spaghetti, parmesan cheese, toasted walnuts, and toasted breadcrumbs.

 - Toast the breadcrumbs in olive oil.
 Mix in mustard and fresh parsley.

-- Shred the cabbage and brown it in butter and olive oil.
+- Shred the cabbage and brown it in a skillet in butter and olive oil.

 - Cook the pasta.
-Add to the cabbage along with some of the pasta water.
+Add to the skillet along with some of the pasta water.

 - Toss to make a thick sauce.
 Add shredded parmesan.